tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/iOS SDK/接口文档_intl.md

-The API documentation applies to those who have completed initialization.
-It provides a detailed list of APIs and examples for illustrating how to use these APIs.
-It is recommended to use Command+F to find the desired API, view the API description, and use it in your project as the example illustrates.
+The API documentation contains a detailed API list and usage examples, which are written for those who completed initialization.
+It is recommended to use Command+F to find the API, check its description, and apply in your project.

 > ?If you need more features, or do not understand what the returned parameters mean, you are advised to view the comments in the code using three finger drag, Force-touch, or hovering over the variable and pressing Control+Command+D.